grinsteindavid/ai-agent-code-analyzer/README.md

 ℹ️  I have gathered the structure and key components of the codebase.
 I will now stop execution.

-✅ Analysis of the Autonomous Code Analyzer codebase has been completed.
+✅ Analysis of the AI Agent codebase has been completed.
 The directory structure and key components have been outlined. ℹ️  Generating summary...

-ℹ️  ### Summary of Analysis on Autonomous Code Analyzer Codebase
+ℹ️  ### Summary of Analysis on AI Agent Codebase

 **Objective & Scope:**
-The goal was to understand the structure and key components of the Autonomous Code Analyzer, an AI-powered CLI tool designed to analyze codebases.
+The goal was to understand the structure and key components of the AI Agent, an AI-powered CLI tool designed to analyze codebases.

 **Key Findings / Insights:**
 - **Structure Overview:** The codebase primarily consists of several directories—`src`, `providers`, `tools`, and `utils`, with critical components for AI execution scattered throughout.